Hamarøy Municipality

-The 2020 km2 municipality is the 36th largest by area out of the 356 municipalities in Norway.
-Hamarøy is the 242nd most populous municipality in Norway with a population of 2,708.
-The municipality's population density is 1.4 PD/km2 and its population has decreased by 3.3% over the previous 10-year period.
+The 2020 km2 municipality is the 36th largest by area out of the 357 municipalities in Norway.
+Hamarøy Municipality is the 243rd most populous municipality in Norway with a population of 2,729.
+The municipality's population density is 1.4 PD/km2 and its population has increased by about 50% over the previous 10-year period (due to the enlargement of the municipality when part of Tysfjord Municipaltiy became part of Hamarøy in 2020).

 General information

 The municipality of Hamarøy was established on 1 January 1838 (see formannskapsdistrikt law).
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1964, the part of Hamarøy located on the south side of the Sagfjorden and west of the Veggfjellan mountain (population: 77) was transferred to neighboring Steigen Municipality.
 On the same date, the Tysnes and Molvik farms (population: 33) was transferred from Hamarøy to the neighboring Tysfjord Municipality.

-On 1 January 2020, the western part of Tysfjord Municipality was merged into Hamarøy.
-This occurred because in 2017, it was decided by the Parliament of Norway that the neighboring Tysfjord Municipality would be divided along the Tysfjorden with the eastern half being merged with the neighboring municipalities of Narvik and Ballangen to form a new, larger Narvik Municipality and the remaining western half will be merged with the municipality of Hamarøy on the same date.
+On 1 January 2020, the western part of Tysfjord Municipality was merged into Hamarøy Municipality.
+This occurred because in 2017, it was decided by the Parliament of Norway that the neighboring Tysfjord Municipality would be divided along the Tysfjorden with the eastern half being merged with the neighboring Narvik Municipality and Ballangen Municipality to form a new, larger Narvik Municipality and the remaining western half will be merged with Hamarøy Municipality on the same date.